|CA COVID-19 Rent Relief||COVID-19 Tenant Relief Act FAQ's|

 - You have objectively verifiable proof of COVID-19's impact on your finances, where applicable.

 Please review your local, county, or state rules, where applicable, to understand the requirements and deadlines to submit written notification and/or proof to your landlord of an inability to pay rent due to COVID-19 financial hardship.

 Compliance with the local, county, or state requirements, if any, is necessary to ensure your rent is protected under the applicable moratorium.
-Submission of this form does not waive existing or future rent payments – rent will continue to accrue per the terms of your lease.
+Submission of this form does not fulfill requirements to respond to legal notices or waive existing or future rent payments – rent will continue to accrue per the terms of your lease.

-If you have general questions about your residency and rent, not related to COVID-19, please contact your leasing office.
+If you have general questions about your residency, not related to COVID-19, please contact your leasing office.